 #1.
 Consider the Logistics Before Moving

-Familiarizing yourself with your future community will make moving easier and answer any move-in procedure questions you may have, like where to park the moving truck so it’s not blocking anyone in.
+Familiarizing yourself with your future mobile home community in Fenton, MI will make moving much easier.
+Be sure to get the answers to any move-in procedure questions you may have, like where to park the moving truck so it’s not blocking anyone in.

 #2.
-Learn the Community/Park
+Learn the Mobile Home Community

-Furthermore, during the actual move, consider exchanging pleasantries with your neighbors.
+Furthermore, during the actual move into Fenton, MI , consider exchanging pleasantries with your neighbors.
 Getting to know your neighbors is the quickest way to get a lay of the land and help you navigate the area.

-Speaking of plumbing, don’t forget to familiarize yourself with your home’s pipes, circuit breaker, water heater, etc. Knowing where everything is located upfront takes away a lot of guesswork and gives you a chance to see if any repairs are needed before you get settled in.
+Speaking of plumbing, don’t forget to familiarize yourself with your mobile home’s pipes, circuit breaker, water heater, etc. Knowing where everything is located upfront takes away a lot of guesswork and gives you a chance to see if any repairs are needed before you get settled in.

 #3.
 Pack Right the First Time

-Note that fragile items like artwork or electronics that could be damaged in the Summer heat should be packed with extra care.
-You may even want to consider loading those items in your car to prevent any damage during transport and to allow for faster unloading.
+Note that fragile items, like artwork or electronics, that could be damaged in the summer heat should be packed with extra care.
+You may even want to consider loading those items in your personal car to prevent any damage during transport, and to allow for faster unloading into your mobile home.

 When loading the truck, if you opted not to go with movers, try loading the heavy furniture first.
 Be as creative as possible when loading up the moving van.
 The more room you can create, the fewer trips you will have to make.